• Optimizely Overture

 Mapping the Experiment Set-Up Journey

-All of those methods and sessions helped us put together a Journey Map to break down the complexity of the user task flow and visualize how participants moved through each step.
+All of those methods and sessions helped us put together a Journey Map to break down the complexity of setting up an experiment task flow

 It helped us capture user emotions along the way and highlight where people got stuck, allowing us to prioritize pain points and uncover key opportunities for improvement.